Doctors Note Logo

 Optimizing Your Testing Schedule for Better Glucose Insight

-Optimizing your blood sugar testing schedule with checks at key times, like fasting, before and after meals, bedtime, and around exercise, gives you clearer insights into how food, activity, medication, and stress affect glucose levels.
-This strategy helps you spot trends, fine-tune meals and insulin dosing, and reduce the risk of dangerous highs or lows.
+Strategic blood sugar testing at key moments—fasting, before and after meals, at bedtime, and around exercise—reveals how food, activity, medication, and stress impact your glucose.
+This targeted approach helps you identify trends, fine-tune meals and insulin doses, and prevent dangerous highs or lows.

 answer background